 The available courses are D and E (uncompressed snow) on either side of the Yamabiko No. 2 Fourth Lift

-Contrary to previous information that only one run on Yamabiko Slope would be open, two runs, D and E, were actually open.
-This allowed for a relatively relaxed skiing experience without crowding in one area.
+Contrary to prior information that only one course at Yamabiko Ski Resort would be open, two courses, D and E, were actually open.
+As a result, skiers were not concentrated in one place, allowing for a relatively relaxed skiing experience.

-The start of Run D has a gentle slope, making it ideal for checking the condition of the skis during the season.
-Turning left at the fork, the run narrows and the slope becomes steeper, so you'll need to control your speed.
+The start of Course D has a gentle slope, making it ideal for checking your form at the start of the season.
+Turning left at the fork, the course narrows and the slope becomes steeper, so speed control is necessary.

 The ungroomed E course has a steep slope and is suitable for intermediate to advanced skiers.
 Although it is not expected to have as much snow as in the peak season, it is still a course that can be enjoyed at the start of the season.
 Also, there is only one lift in operation, so there will be a wait of about 5 minutes.
 I felt that this was just the right interval to ski slowly and warm up your legs

-On the first day of opening, professional skier Kenji Kono, Ueno Manami, who competed in the halfpipe at the Sochi Olympics, and Ueno Yudai, who was his coach at the time, all visited the slopes.
-Now that the season is underway and there are not many visitors, it's possible to catch a glimpse of some private shots of them skiing with their children.
+On the opening day, professional skier Kenji Kono, Manami Ueno (who competed in the halfpipe event at the Sochi Olympics), and Yudai Ueno (who was her coach at the time) were among those who visited the slopes.
+It's only at the start of the season, when there aren't many visitors, that you can catch a glimpse of them skiing privately with their children.

-If you spot a skier skiing at a high level, they may be a famous skier who grew up in Nozawa Onsen and has competed on the world stage.
+If you spot a skier with a high level of skill, they might be a famous skier who grew up in Nozawa Onsen and has competed on the world stage.

 The restaurant is also empty and comfortable!